 Peru – Group A

-Despite the current malaise in Peruvian football the u-17 squad arrive in
+Despite the current malaise in Peruvian football the u-17 squad arrive in Chile full of expectation.

 Team captain Renato Zapata believes there is enough talent in the squad to push for a World Cup finals berth.